Sovendus-GmbH/Sovendus-Integration-Selftester-Browser-Plugin/README-for-devs.md

 # Integration Tester Browser Extension

-This project is a Chrome and Firefox browser extension designed for testing the integration of Sovendus integrations.
-The extension provides tools for validating backend configurations and integration setups within the browser environment.
+This project is a Chrome and Firefox browser extension designed for testing the integration of Sovendus Voucher Network and Checkout Benefits.
+The extension provides an overlay for validating configurations and integration setups within the browser environment.

 ## Table of Contents